boldbi/boldbi-kubernetes/docs/google-gke.md

 8. Navigate to the folder where the deployment files were downloaded from **Step 1**.

-9. If you have a DNS to map with the application you can continue the following steps, else skip to **Step 14**.
+9. If you have a DNS to map with the application you can continue with the following steps, else skip to **Step 14**.

 10. Open the **ingress.yaml** file.
 Uncomment the host value and replace your DNS hostname with `example.com` and save the file.